MIPLabCH/iCAPs/README.md

 * Clustering of innovation frames to extract spatial brain activity patterns
 * Spatio-temporal regression for time course recovery of networks

-The toolbox includes a README and example data and scripts for two subjects downloaded from the [[ https://openfmri.org/dataset/ds000030/ | OpenfMRI database ]].
+For a smooth start, we suggest to download example data for two subjects from [[ https://drive.google.com/drive/folders/17XhZ_9eJ9X65imFtaHg48WjAZRLHkRUJ?usp=sharing]].
 Look at the example main and input scripts to see how to run the complete pipeline on the example fMRI data of two subjects.
 Note that the results are not stable for this few data, the example only exists to demonstrate how input and output data is saved.

 **Installation and updates**
 For installation, clone this repository using git: